Is an 'artificial womb' possible? What technical and ethical challenges would exist?

 Complicating the issue is the fact that outcomes for premature babies vary widely, even within the United States.
 Some large hospitals have survival rates for premature babies at 22 weeks of gestation that are more than twice the national average, and some even keep babies alive at 21 weeks of gestation.
 This makes it difficult to create general guidelines for doctors to try artificial wombs.

-Furthermore, if the fully artificial uterus developed by Colossal is realized, people who cannot have children by any means other than surrogacy due to diseases or disorders that affect the uterus will have a new option of 'giving birth to a child through a completely external development process'.
-This is a hope, but it also raises various ethical issues, such as 'whether doctors will become de facto' creators of life ', 'what impact will it have on knowing that a child was born through an external development process', 'what impact will it have on women being liberated from their biological role in reproduction', and 'how do we deal with the risk of mass-producing soldiers and slaves by exploiting the external development process?'
+Furthermore, if the fully artificial uterus developed by Colossal is realized, it will open up a new option to 'give birth to a child through a completely external development process' to those who cannot have children by any means other than surrogate birth due to diseases or disorders that affect the uterus.
+This is a hope, but it also raises various ethical issues, such as 'whether doctors will become de facto' creators of life ', 'what impact will it have on knowing that a child was born through an external development process, what impact will it have on women being liberated from their biological role in reproduction, and how do we deal with the risk of mass-producing soldiers and slaves by misusing the external development process.

 Ireland pointed out that in vitro fertilization, which is now commonplace at the time of writing, was once considered a bizarre idea found in science fiction and was met with various concerns, but has now benefited millions of people.
 'That may be the case in the future with artificial womb technology.
 The technical challenges that stand in the way of this technology remain significant, but many of them are likely to be resolved within the next few years,' said Ireland.
 'Babies that are conceived and born outside of their mother's womb may be coming sooner than we think.'